NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 #
 As the first step lets learn how to declare variables.
 Variables are containers that can store different values.
 In C, variables are statically typed, which means that you must explicitly state what kind of value they will hold.

-The format for Veriable Definition is as shown below
+The format for Variable Definition is as shown below

 </br>
 ![Declare Variables](/Users/narayan/Documents/MakeTechEzResources/images/GetOnToC++/DeclareVariables.png "Declare Variables")